 The welded overlays and supportive liner with a secure heel grip and a glove-like midfoot fit of the upper help support the top of the foot while the bottom is well protected by a plush amount of cushioning - 33mm in the heel and 23 mm in the forefoot to be exact.
 The midsole's TORSION arch support creates flexibility while also maintaining a supportive base.

 The Adidas Supernova Glide ATR is meant to tackle every manner of terrain, thus the ATR in its name.
-While some wearers cited some difficultly with off-camber single track (due to the higher stackheight), many felt it well suited to confidently traverse asphalt, gravel, cinder, root and rocky trails
+While some wearers cited some difficulty with off-camber single tracks (due to the higher stack height), many felt it well suited to confidently traverse asphalt, gravel, cinder, root and rocky trails

-When this shoe debuted, it came in a reasonable cost compared to similar shoes.
-Today, it is less widely available with fewer options though these come at a significantly reduced cost to its initial offering.
+When this shoe debuted, it came at a reasonable cost compared to similar shoes.
+Today, it is less widely available with fewer options, although these come at a significantly reduced cost compared to its initial offering.

 Many trail shoes boast aggressive lugs for better traction but the Adidas uses strong, durable, sticky Continental rubber compound in the outsole.
 It is advertised to be 30% grippier on wet and dry surfaces and built for conditions that would test many trail shoes like slippery ice, stone, and wet grass